 Diabetes Is Growing

-An estimated 24 percent of adult Hispanics have diabetes, but as many as half don’t realize it.
+An estimated 13 percent of Hispanic men and 11 percent of Hispanic women have diagnosed diabetes.
+Another 7 percent of men and 5 percent of women have diabetes, but don't realize it..
 Untreated, diabetes can lead to serious complications, including cardiovascular disease and renal failure.
-The prevalence of diagnosed diabetes in Mexican-Americans and Puerto Ricans between the ages of 24 and 74 is greater than in non-Hispanic whites.
+The prevalence of diagnosed diabetes in Hispanics over age 20 is greater than in non-Hispanic whites.

 “We’re seeing diabetes even in children and in much higher proportion than other communities,” Dr. Daviglus said.
 A family history of diabetes can be an important red flag signaling increased risks, but many of the risks for type 2 diabetes can be lowered with lifestyle changes and proper medical care.

 “Make every effort to make healthy lifestyle changes,” Dr. Daviglus said.
-“Family history is important, but even if your parents or other family has diabetes, you can eat right and exercise and not get it.”
+“Family history is important, but even if your parents or other family has diabetes, you can eat right and exercise and reduce your risk.”